watson-developer-cloud/node-sdk/UPGRADE-5.0.md

 #### RecognizeStream
 - `RecognizeStream.readableObjectMode` will always be a Boolean value - before, it could have been `undefined`.
 This is to align with the new convention in Node 12.

+#### URL parameter name changed
+The variable name for the stored, URL parameter has been changed from `url` to `serviceUrl`.
+Note that `url` can still be compatibility passed into the constructor as an alias for `serviceUrl`.
+However, if you try to access the `url` property directly in your code, this is a breaking change.

+#### Reading Credentials File
+The order of priority has changed to give a file in the current working directory higher priority than one in the home directory.
+This will only impact your code if you have different files in each location.

 ### Breaking changes by service
 #### Assistant v1
 - Parameter `include_count` removed from method `listEntities`